-The Director of Community Standards & Civility or designee shall schedule a Pre-Hearing Conference with the Respondent prior to the council hearing.
+The Director of Community Standards & Civility or their designee shall schedule a Pre-Hearing Conference with the Respondent prior to the Student Conduct Council hearing.
 The Pre-Hearing Conference shall not be scheduled for at least five (5) calendar days after the student receives the Notice of Allegation(s) unless the student agrees to an earlier hearing date in writing.
-The notice will include the date, time, and location of the Pre-Hearing Conference and the Community Standards & Civility Council hearing.
-The notification will be sent to the Respondent's university email address, and/or the contact information provided by the student/organization, through a means in which receipt can be verified.
+The notice will include the date, time, and location of the Pre-Hearing Conference and the Student Conduct Council hearing.
+The notification will be sent to the Respondent's university email address, and/or the contact information provided by the student/organization at or before the Pre-Hearing Conference.

 The Pre-Hearing Conference is an informal process designed to provide the Respondent with critical information about the student conduct process.
-During the Pre-Hearing Conference, the Director of Community Standards & Civility or designee shall provide to the Respondent the following:
+During the Pre-Hearing Conference, the Director of Community Standards & Civility or their designee shall provide to the Respondent the following:

 - An opportunity to review allegations and their case file.
-The case file consists of written materials received or generated by the Office of Student Conduct that are considered relevant to the misconduct charge; - Opportunity to review procedures under the Code; - Notice of means of resolving formal charges through written acceptance of responsibility and proposed sanctions; - An opportunity for an Attorney or Non-Attorney Advisor to ask questions for clarification; and - An opportunity to submit additional information regarding the allegations.
+The case file consists of written materials received or generated by the Office of Community Standards and Civility that are considered relevant to the misconduct charge; - An opportunity to review procedures under the Code; - Notice of means of resolving formal charges through written acceptance of responsibility and proposed sanctions; - An opportunity for an Attorney or Non-Attorney Advisor to ask questions for clarification; and - An opportunity to submit additional information regarding the allegations.

-At the Pre-Hearing Conference, or before as directed by a university official, the student must provide an address (permanent and local) and his/her WSSU email address for notice of proceedings.
+At the Pre-Hearing Conference, or before as directed by the Office of Community Standards and Civility, the Office of the Dean of Students, or their designee, the student must provide an address (both a permanent and local address) and his/her WSSU email address for notice of proceedings.
 A student/organization's university-assigned email shall be the method of official communication.

-2. Student Conduct Council Hearings
+Student Conduct Council Hearing

-In matters involving serious sanctions, hearings shall be conducted by the Community Standards & Civility Council.
+In matters involving serious sanctions, hearings shall be conducted by the Student Conduct Council.

 i.
-Composition of Conduct Council
+Composition of the Student Conduct Council

-The Community Standards & Civility Council shall be composed of the SGA Attorney General, the Director of Community Standards & Civility or a designee who shall serve as Chairperson.
+The Student Conduct Council shall be composed of the SGA Attorney General, the Director of Community Standards & Civility or their designee who shall serve as Chairperson.
 The Chairperson is a nonvoting member of the Council.
-The hearing panelists shall consist of a minimum of three voting members, consisting of faculty, staff, or students.
-(In cases of Equal Opportunity, the Director of Community Standards & Civility shall serve as Chairperson, and the hearing panelists will be selected from faculty and staff only and no student shall be appointed to sit on the Council).
+The hearing panelists shall consist of a minimum of three (3) voting members, consisting of faculty, staff, and students.
+(In cases of Equal Opportunity, the Director of Community Standards & Civility shall serve as Chairperson, and the hearing panelists will be selected from faculty and staff only and no student shall be appointed to sit on the Student Conduct Council).